diffix/desktop/docs/operation.md

 There may also be a *data quality* benefit to setting `suppression threshold` to a higher value.
 This is because bins with very few protected entities have more relative distortion than bins with more protected entities.
-Setting `suppression threshold` to a higher value can lead to more suppression, but also to less distortion.
+Setting `suppression threshold` to a higher value can lead to more suppression, but also to less average distortion.

 ### Other anonymization parameters

 There are in total eight parameters that affect the strength of anonymization.
 They are described in TODO.
 Of these, only the `suppression threshold` is settable in __Diffix for Desktop__.
-The others are set to default values that provide strong anonymization at good utility and don't require adjustment.
+The others are set to default values that provide strong anonymization with good utility and don't require adjustment.
 These may become user-settable in future versions should a need arise.
 The following table gives the default values using the parameter names in TODO (note that `low_thresh` is the same as `suppression threshold`).